aaravkohli1/BitExact/docs/design.md

 Reduction operations are some of the most common sources of nondeterminism in GPU computation.
 Traditional GPU reductions rely on atomic operations, or thread-level accumulation patterns that vary in execution between runs.
 This occurs due to timing invariance on a run-to-run basis.
 In addition, floating point arithmetic in GPUs is inherently non-associative.
 This is to say $(a + b) + c \neq a + (b + c)$.
 This makes fixed order reduction and accumulation order essential for determinsitic GPU kernels.

 BitExact addresses this performing warp-synchronous, and tree style reductions across its kernels, where the order of pairwise summations is explicitly defined and identical on a run-to-run basis.
-This pattern eliminates race conditions and ensures reproducible patial sums in arithmetic accumulation.
+This pattern eliminates race conditions and ensures reproducible partial sums in arithmetic accumulation.
 (See Figure 1)

 Each reduction kernel is further optimized to minimize global memory operations and shared-memory usage, enabling both deterministic and efficient computation.
 Together, these methods guarantee that BitExact’s reduction outputs remain identical across runs, devices, and driver versions